A Comprehensive Guide for Automation Testers

 , and getWindowHandles()

-methods are also discussed in this section.
+functions are also explored in this section.

-#2) Locating links by linkText() and partialLinkText()
+#2) Identifying links using linkText() and partialLinkText()

 The findElement(By, by)